FAQs for Graduates

 The day of Commencement, there will be a booth and a table with information about the graduation pledge.
 Students may sign the pledge at that time.
 For more information, visit graduationpledge.org.

-As a new graduate, HSU Alumni provides you with a FREE membership and exclusive benefits.
+As a new graduate, Forever Humboldt provides you with a FREE membership and exclusive benefits.
 Open Enrollment for graduates begins at the Spring Grad Fair, where you can sign up in person.
-To join online, visit alumni.humboldt.edu or call (707) 826-3132.
+To join online, visit forever.humboldt.edu or call (707) 826-3132.

 How can I stay in touch with Humboldt State University?

-One of the best ways to stay in touch with HSU is to join the Alumni Association (see above).
+One of the best ways to stay connected with HSU is to join Forever Humboldt (see above).
 Another great way is to visit with your department's website.
-You'll find the latest news from your major and have access to professors' contact information so you can stay in touch with your favorite teachers.
+You'll find the latest news from your major and have access to professors' contact information so you can stay in contact with your favorite teachers.
 Many websites also feature a Class Notes section where alumni can share updates on major life events, like a new career, marriage or new baby.
 Class Notes also appear in "Humboldt" magazine.
 Visit magazine.humboldt.edu/alumni_updates to submit a class note today.

-As an alumna or alumnus of Humboldt State University you're also eligible for all of the benefits that come with membership in the HSU Alumni Association.
+As an alum of Humboldt State University you're eligible for all of the benefits that come from membership in Forever Humboldt.
 As a member you'll get special invites to alumni events and hear about all the updates on campus via the monthly alumni newsletter and biannual campus magazine.
 Members also receive discounts at the HSU bookstore, Student Rec Center and have access to the HSU Career Center.
 Other perks include discounts to many local businesses, national car rental agencies and insurance providers.
-Membership is discounted for new graduates, so be sure to sign up within six weeks of graduation.
-For more information, visit the Humboldt Alumni website.
+Membership is free, but you'll need to create a login and password online to get your membership card.
+For more information, visit the Forever Humboldt website.

 How do I order announcements?